-But no matter how prepared businesses believe themselves to be, the consequences of COVID-19 and the rapid evolution of a global remote workforce has led to more contracting questions than ever before.
+But no matter how prepared businesses believe themselves to be, even if they are using Excel contract management templates, the consequences of COVID-19 and the rapid evolution of a global remote workforce has led to more contracting questions than ever before.

-A fragmented approach to contract management will quickly reveal issues around commitments and obligations, contract renewals moving forward and the ability to safeguard revenues."
+A fragmented approach to contract management will quickly reveal issues around commitments and obligations, contract renewal processes moving forward and the ability to safeguard revenues."

 Those handling business contracts should reassess their approach by asking themselves the following questions: